j-meech/Ping-pong-tournament-app/README.md

 The use of dev tools throughout the build helped me iron out any bugs as I worked.
 However on testing in Safari I found that the user was able to enter an empty player name, this is not a problem in other browsers.
 It seems that it is to do with my use of a regex in order to eliminate the spaces however after I tried a few different expressions I have yet to solve it and it is still a problem to be fixed.

+## Changes/Lessons learned

+Overall I'm happy with the way the finished app is, I met the initial criteria I set for myself, and apart from the bug in Safari it feels fairly robust.

+The process has taught me a lot, it has improved my understanding of React and Redux, it has also taught me a lot about time management and planning as this is the first project I have done truly *alone*.

+However there are changes I would make moving forward.
+The functionality of the app is still limited to 8 players and I would like to change this.
+I have been researching bys, what to do if the initial number of players is not a power of 2 and how to work out the tournament based on this.
+I have found some formulas to help with this, working out the number of bys and number of matches to find the winner.
+I've found this fascinating and would like to build the app based on this, and feel I should have taken this approach from the begining rather than playing it safe and limiting myself.
+I would also have approached the styling differently and from a mobile first perspective rather than the other way round as I had done, I feel like this is a more robust way of working and makes more sense.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).